-Groezinger composes mostly for his own ensemble, but also for film, dance and theatre, most recently the music for dance – ACQUA – and also works with large ensembles such as NACHT UND MORGEN (for choir, orchestra, organ and percussion) and HÖHER! (for choir, orchestra, percussion ensemble and church bells) .
-As a classical percussionist he plays in several orchestras and ensembles.
-His solo programs range from powerful rhythmic percussion pieces to meditative playing with gongs and other instruments.
+Juergen Groezinger composes for concerts and projects of his own ensemble European Music Project, but also for film, dance and theatre, most recently the ballet music ACQUA , NACHT UND MORGEN (for choir, orchestra, organ and percussion) and HÖHER!
+As a classical percussionist he plays in orchestras and ensembles for contemporary music.

 In addition to music, he devotes himself to photography.

-His own formation is the Ensemble European Music Project, an international instrumental ensemble working at the highest level in the field of contemporary music, improvisation and forms of pop music in a core formation and with guest artists.
+His own formation is the Ensemble European Music Project, an international instrumental ensemble that plays at the highest level between contemporary music, improvisation of experimental pop music in a core formation and with guest artists.

-Grözinger relies on the immediacy of musical experience, on transfers that are derived from the programmatic context.
-He spans arches between different genres, times, aesthetic ideas and philosophies.
+Goezinger relies on the immediacy of musical experience, on transfers that arise from the programmatic context.
+He spans arches between different genres, times, aesthetic ideas, philosophies.
 He is a specialist in extravagant mixtures.
-Grözinger wants to involve young audiences and overcome the rigidity and distance of the concert business
+Grözinger wants to involve young audiences and overcome the rigidity and distance of the concert business.

-Juergen Groezinger was born in Ulm.
-After winning two federal prizes in the „Jugend Musiziert“ competition, he became a young student at the Musikhochschule in Munich while still at school, where he began classical music studies with a major in percussion after graduating from high school.
-This he continued at the Stuttgart Musikhochschule.
-At the Hochschule für Musik und Theater Hamburg he completed postgraduate studies in cultural management.
+Juergen Groezinger was born in Ulm, Germany.
+After winning two federal prizes in the „Jugend Musiziert“ competition, he started his music studies at the music accademy in Munich while graduating at high school.
+This he continued at the Stuttgart music accademy.
+In Hamburg he completed postgraduate studies in cultural management.

 Guest performances have taken him to many national and international festivals (Berliner Festspiele, MaerzMusik, Berlin; Steirischer Herbst, Graz; Wien Modern; Nuovi Spazi, Rome; Warschauer Herbst; Ultima, Oslo; Klangspuren, Schwaz; Ravenna Festival; Movement, Saarbrücken; Spaziomusica, Cagliari; New Music Meeting, Brno and many others).